reagent-project/reagent-forms/README.md

 {:year 2014 :month 11 :day 24}
 ```

+The date picker can also take an optional `:auto-close?` key to indicate that it should be closed when the day is clicked.
+This defaults to `false`.

 The datepicker requires additional CSS in order to be rendered correctly.
 The default CSS is provided
 in `reagent-forms.css` in the resource path.
 Simply make sure that it's included on the page.
 The File can be read using: